tobixen/plann/TASK_MANAGEMENT.md

 ### Related

 There are multiple kinds of relationships that may be useful for task management.
 RFC5545 only supports PARENT-CHILD and SIBLING.
 RFC9253 expands a bit on this to make more complex task management supported.
 RFC9253 is (as of writing) reasonably fresh, and I got aware of it only today (2023-02-02).
-All my prior thinking has been around how to (ab)use the PARENT-CHILD relationships.
+All my prior thinking has been around how to (ab)use the PARENT-CHILD relationships - but I will definitively look into better support for the different relationship types listed in RFC9253 soon.

 Here are three different ways to think of relationships:

 #### Pending-Dependent